astronomer/docs/astro/cli/configure-cli.md

 ## Migrate from `astrocloud` to `astro`

+A new `astro` executable for the Astro CLI is now available.
 Complete this migration if all of the following are true:

 - You are an Astro user.
-- You used a pre-1.0 version of the Astro CLI.
-For these versions, the CLI executable was `astrocloud`.
+- You're currently using the `astrocloud` CLI executable.

+For more information on Astro CLI v1.0.0, see [Astro CLI Release Notes](cli-release-notes.md).

-### Step 1: Uninstall the `astrocloud` Executable
+### Step 1: Uninstall `astrocloud`

 <Tabs
     defaultValue="mac"